ValveSoftware/steam-audio/unity/doc/build-instructions.rst

 -   Android SDK for platform 25 (Android 7.1 Nougat) or later (https://developer.android.com/studio)
 -   Android NDK (install using the Android SDK Manager)

+To build the iOS plugin, you will need:

+-   Xcode 14.0 or later (install from the Mac App Store)

 To build the documentation, you will need:

 -   Sphinx (https://www.sphinx-doc.org)